Saengchai Sunthornwat: Career

-He returned to Thailand in 1983, where he worked as the director of MCOT between 1993–1996.
+He returned to Thailand in 1983, where he worked as the director of MCOT between 1993 and 1996.

 Assassination

 Saengchai Sunthornwat was killed by a gunman who fired on his car as he was driving to his suburban Bangkok home on April 11, 1996.
 Sunthornwat was aged 52.
 Ubol Bunyachalorthon was charged with masterminding the death, but was shot and killed before being convicted.